 Mr. Norton questioned whether Carriage Lane should be included in the Bay Road Mixed-Use District.
 He said his understanding was that the Planning Board agreed Carriage Lane would not be part of the Section 3A districts.
 Mr. Dahlquist said that it was similar to how Cummings Avenue was treated in the past; instead of having an island of single family zones, it made sense to incorporate the street into the larger surrounding zoning framework for the Town Center.
 Mr. Norton requested a vote.
-Chair Crouch noted the workshop is for discussion purposes; though the Board could revisit the issue in the
+Chair Crouch noted the workshop is for discussion purposes; though the Board could revisit the issue in the future.

-Mr. Dahlquist asked how the planners took the streets into account while creating the new districts since the downtown streets provide a unified character for the downtown area.
+Mr. Dahlquist asked why the planners didn't use Streets rather than Districts as the organizing feature since the districts are more similar than different whereas streets are the elements defining character.
 Mr. Littell noted that all new districts were created by considering frontage requirements.